PGelss/wave_train/README.md

 as well as solvers for eigenvalue problems and linear differential equations in the TT format.

-**WaveTrain** comprises solvers for time-independent and time-dependent Schrödinger equations employing efficient decompositions to construct low-rank representations.
+**WaveTrain** comprises solvers for time-independent and time-dependent Schrödinger equations employing TT decompositions to construct low-rank representations.
-Often, the tensor-train ranks of state vectors are found to depend only marginally on the chain length *N*, which results in the computational effort growing only slightly more than linearly in *N*, thus mitigating the curse of dimensionality.
+Often, the TT ranks of state vectors are found to depend only marginally on the chain length *N*, which results in the computational effort growing only slightly more than linearly in *N*, thus mitigating the *curse of dimensionality*.
 Thus, **WaveTrain** complements the existing [WavePacket project at SourceForge](https://sourceforge.net/projects/wavepacket/) which does not offer these advantages but which can be used for general Hamiltonians, i.e., without restriction to chain-like systems.